Estate name: Norwegian

 Norwegian farm names (gårdsnavn) are based on various factors associated with a property: local geography (hills, etc.), land use, vegetation, animals, characteristic activity, folk religion, and owners' nicknames.
 Such names in Norway were collected in the 19-volume collection Norske Gaardnavne, published between 1897 and 1924.
 Typical suffixes on such names include -bø, -gaard/-gård, -heim/-um, -land, -rud/-rød, and -set.
 After the 1923 naming law (Lov om personnavn or Navneloven) was passed in Norway, many rural people adopted the names of the farms where they lived as surnames.
-These estate names were retained as surnames even after they moved away to towns or emigrated.
-It is estimated that 70% of surnames in Norway are based on estate names.
+These farm names were retained as surnames even after they moved away to towns or emigrated.
+It is estimated that 70% of surnames in Norway are based on farm names.

-The traditional estate name system was not retained among Norwegian emigrants to the United States, even in communities where Norwegian continued to be spoken.
+The traditional farm name system was not retained among Norwegian emigrants to the United States, even in communities where Norwegian continued to be spoken.
 It has been suggested that this was because of cultural differences, whereby American farms were perceived as income sources rather than traditional family seats.